Imagine…

 They don’t look right.

-The good news is it’s possible to fix leggy seedlings!
+I can tell you from experience it is possible to fix leggy seedlings!

-Keep reading to discover how to prevent and fix leggy seedlings..
+Keep reading to discover how to prevent leggy seedlings and get tips for fixing them.

 leggy seedlings growing in a pot

-They’ll also be more susceptible to pests and diseases, and may not produce well.
-So, it’s vital to prevent legginess.
+They’ll also be more susceptible to pests and diseases and may not produce well.
+So, it’s vital to prevent plant legginess by taking good care of them from the start.

 They aren’t strong enough to withstand outdoor weather conditions.